After we learned about the Chisholm Trail, I decided it would be fun to learn about some of the local Gun Fighters of the Old West.

-We have a couple of local legends, the most prominent is Sam Bass.
-He’s got a road named after him, a park, a theater.
-So, I figured it was time we found out who this gun fighter was.
+He’s got a road named after him, a park, a theater, and a cemetery.
+Though, the cemetery is probably because it is on Sam Bass Rd.
+So, I figured it was time we found out who this gunfighter was.

 Sam Bass was a rancher who didn’t do well, so he headed North and robbed a few banks in Montana, and some trains.
-Finally he came home, at the ripe old age of 20 something, old man ya know, ancient.
+Finally, he came home, at the ripe old age of 20 something, old man ya know, ancient.

 He went into a general store (I’m telling this from memory), and attempted to hold it up with his gang.
-While there an off duty Ranger came in and pulled his gun, shooting one of the robbers, but not killing him.
+While there an off-duty Ranger came in and pulled his gun, shooting one of the robbers, but not killing him.

 After wandering around for a while we found his grave in a far corner of the graveyard.
-There was a big memorial for him, and for one of his mates who died in the fight.
+There was a big memorial for him and for one of his mates who died in the fight.
 We also found some of the original markers for the gang.

-The sad thing is we never found AW Grimes marker.
+The sad thing is we never found AW Grimes’ marker.
 It’s supposed to be in here, but sadly he isn’t remembered in the same way.
-I guess it says a little something about our culture that we memorialize and remember a bank robber, but we’ve forgotten all about the Sherriff who gave his life to protect the town.
+I guess it says a little something about our culture that we memorialize and remember a bank robber, but we’ve forgotten all about the Sheriff who gave his life to protect the town.
 It made me rather sad to think about it.

 Our primary goal accomplished we set out to explore the Slave Cemetery.
 The headstones there were much simpler.
 Often just a piece of limestone that had been carved into, but was mostly worn away.
 Occasionally you found a newer headstone that had been put in place by a more recent person to replace the original.
 It was quite interesting to see.

-While we were there we also talked about proper behavior for a graveyard, and the different things you will find there.
+While we were there we also talked about proper behavior for a graveyard and the different things you will find there.

 We talked about walking quietly, and not running.
 We talked about why people left flowers or toys on graves.
-They didn’t completely understand all of this, but it did help them to process death a little more, and also helped them to understand how some people react.
+They didn’t completely understand all of this, but it did help them to process death a little more and also helped them to understand how some people react.
 Some of the gravestones were treated like a shrine to the person with lots of mementos and things to remember.
-Others were tended, but left mostly to themselves, and finally some were unkempt with some weeds growing nearby.
-We talked about how that person’s family might not be alive anymore to keep it pretty, or maybe they hadn’t gotten along.
+Others were tended but left mostly to themselves, and finally, some were unkempt with some weeds growing nearby.
+We talked about how that person’s family might not be alive any more to keep it pretty, or maybe they hadn’t gotten along.

 We also looked at some of the older mausoleums.
 You don’t see many of those in this part of Texas, they’re primarily found in places below sea level, where you couldn’t bury the dead underground because the ground wasn’t stable or was likely to shift (think New Orleans or Galveston).
 But, there were a few, and most of them were very old, dating from the foundation of the graveyard, and the kids were fascinated by the state of repair.
 I have to admit I found it somewhat interesting.